diarmidmackenzie/split-sub-directory/README.md

 - Changes are always made in the master repo.
 Any changes made in the mirror repo are liable to being overwritten by changes to the master repo.
 - There's no need to have a complete version history (check-in comments etc.) in the mirror repos.
 Just having code up-to-date is enough.
 Check-in comments are always available in the master repo if needed.
 - The master repo & mirror repos are all under a single user / organization in GitHub (wouldn't be too hard to change this, but would require a few minor code changes).
-- All sub-directories to be cloned are under a single parent folder
+- All sub-directories to be mirrored are under a single parent folder
 - Because files are copied from master to mirror using a simple copy over, this doesn't handle file deletions & file moves.
 For those, you'll need to manually tidy up the mirror repo.